imrui/hexo-blog/source/_posts/2016-07-06-AngularJS-Form.md

 title: AngularJS Form
 category: AngularJS
 tags: [AngularJS]
+description: AngularJS provides a small and well-defined set of constructs that make standard form-based operations easier.
 ---

 AngularJS provides a small and well-defined set of constructs that make standard form-based operations easier.
 For a form, we should consider three points: